Automattic/vip-governance-plugin/README.md

 Create this path in your WordPress VIP site if it does not yet exist.

-This will automatically install and activate the latest mu-plugins release of the VIP Governance plugin.
+This will automatically install and activate the latest mu-plugins release of the WordPress VIP Block Governance plugin.
 Remove this line to deactivate the plugin.

-To use the VIP Governance plugin after activation, skip to [Usage](#usage).
+To use the WordPress VIP Block Governance plugin after activation, skip to [Usage](#usage).

 ### Install via `git subtree`

 We recommend this method for non-[WordPress VIP][wpvip] customers.

-The latest version of the VIP Governance plugin is available in the default `trunk` branch of this repository.
+The latest version of the WordPress VIP Block Governance plugin is available in the default `trunk` branch of this repository.

 We recommend installing the latest plugin version [via `git subtree`][wpvip-plugin-subtrees] within your site's repository: